 Since the Jacobsen Track is no longer maintained, you can no longer drive a 4WD or Motorbike the full length of the track.
 It's best to drive as far as you can along the track and hike the rest.

 Secateurs are recommended for cutting through the Lantana, spiky Solanums, Lawyer Cane (Calamus australis) and Fishtail Lawyer Cane (Calamus caryotoides).
-You may also want to wear gaiters to help prevent the spread of seeds and burrs.
+You may also want to wear gaiters to help prevent the spread of seeds and burrs that would usually stick to your socks.
 Take caution when walking and lookout for snakes.

-You'll need to contact land owner for permission to pass through their private property.
+You'll need to contact the land owner for permission and request permission to pass through their private property.

-As you will be abseiling down waterfalls and into pools of water, you will get wet and will need a dry bag and appropriate clothing.
+As you will be abseiling down waterfalls and into pools of water, you will get wet and will need a dry bag and appropriate clothing & experience.

 You'll need to be fit, capable & have your own gear (listed below).